Skip to content

 Section titled “How personas relate to the rest of the platform”

-Personas live under UX Insights.
+Personas live under UX Research.
 Marketrix derives them from the audience segments it finds in your real session data, so the test population reflects how people actually use your product.
-See UX Insights for how segments and the surrounding analytics are generated.
+See UX Research for how segments and the surrounding analytics are generated.

 Once you have personas, the primary action is to run a simulation.
-Outcomes lead: a persona becomes more useful as it runs more simulations and surfaces more findings against your app.
+Outcomes lead: a persona becomes more useful as it runs more simulations against your app.

 The Personas list shows a stats bar summarizing your test population: